 Setting up a project with Conan

 Setting up a project that uses ImGui is a matter of minutes with Conan.
-The example shown here is using Windows and Visual Studio 2017 but it is very similar in MacOS or Linux.
+A Conan package for ImGui has been created and added to Conan-Center already.
+The example shown here is using Windows and Visual Studio 2022 but it is very similar in MacOS or Linux.

 If you want to give a try tou can download all the files from the Conan examples repo:

 First, let’s inspect the CMake project.
 It has the bindings for GLFW and OpenGL3 and two more files to handle OpenGL shaders and file reading.
 It will also copy the shaders that render the triangle to the working directory each time the application is recompiled.